 Old opt-in policy

-Before being able to send notifications to your customers, businesses are required to obtain an active opt-in.
+Before being able to send notifications to customers, businesses are required to obtain an active opt-in.
 WhatsApp has a policy describing what such an opt-in should look like.
 What did the old policy state?
 There were 3 main points:

 - The policy always stated clearly that an opt-in should be obtained on a third-party channel.